mlops-ai/mlops/README.md

 Application is still under development.
 Here is a list of features we plan to implement in the future:
-- [ ] Add support for the whole monitoring module
+- [x] Add support for the whole monitoring module
-- [ ] Add support for mail alerts
+- [x] Add support for email alerts
-- [ ] AWS ECR integration
+- [x] AWS EC2 integration
 - [ ] Add support for multiple users (optionally)